 The missile is created on line 27 and then mouse location tracking is enabled on the next line.

-Notice the call to missile's update(dt)
+Notice the call to missile's update(dt) method from the Scene's update(t, dt) method.

 And that is how you can make a homing or target seeking missile using Arcade Physics! 🎉